williamclocksin/williamclocksin/README.md

 Now translating Calliope into JavaFX and using modern technology e.g. SMuFL, MusicXML, to run on Mac OS.
 Interested in using MNX as an interchange format.

+Other projects include a program for OCR of historical Syriac manuscripts and printed books.
+This has been used to transliterate about 20% of the world's corpus of Syriac into a form that can be used by scholars.
+It handles the three main scripts of Syriac, and has also been used to tranliterate othe connected script languages such as Arabic and Urdu.

+A recent project is an animated simulation of a community of agents to investigate personhood and relationality issues in computational sociology.

+These projects will eventually find their way onto GitHub when I figure out how to do it.